-1. The computer case
+1. The computer case or chassis

 List of computer case sizes (known as form factor):

 - Very small form factor: Supports Mini ITX motherboards

 - Small form factor: Supports micro ATX motherboards.

 - Standard form factor: Supports standard ATX motherboards.

 - Larger form factors: Supports ATX and XL-ATX motherboards.

 The motherboard is the main board mounted directly inside the computer case.
 All other cards plug directly into the motherboard, hence its name.

 It is a printed circuit board in which the CPU, RAM, drives, power supply, expansion cards, and more are plugged into it.